min2ha/ukwa-site/content/target/13667/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Comhairle nan Eilean Siar: 2012 Press Releases: "Strong voice" from the Islands in Referendum Debate

 <p>Press release made by Scotland’s three Islands Councils; Shetland, Orkney and Comhairle nan Eilean Siar, on the launch of the Our Islands-Our Future campaign.</p>